redhat-developer-adoption-emea/cloud-native-guides/node-karma-complex-pipeline.md

     type: JenkinsPipeline
 ~~~

-**OPTIONAL:** Create an OpenShift Pipeline that embeds the above pipeline definition.
+**OPTIONAL:** Create an OpenShift Pipeline that embeds this simple pipeline.
 Click on *Add to project* in the CI/CD Infra project and then *Import YAML/JSON*.
-Paste the following YAML script in the text field and then click on *Create*.
+Paste the YAML descriptor in the text field and then click on *Create*.
 Finally start this pipeline.

 #### Building a pipe-line leveraging our custom Jenkins slave

-Now we're going to create an OpenShift Pipeline that embeds a pipeline definition that builds our app using `ng`, test it, builds an image using a binary file (`tar` of the dist/karma-tests folder), deploy the app and promote the image to our dev environment `{{COOLSTORE_PROJECT}}-dev`.
+Now we're going to create an OpenShift Pipeline that embeds a pipeline definition that builds our app using `ng`, test it, builds an image, deploy the app and promote the image to our dev environment `{{COOLSTORE_PROJECT}}-dev`.

 > The next pipeline (or to be precise Jenkins' service account in project `{{COOLSTORE_PROJECT}}`) needs to be able to `edit` and `view` contents in project `{{COOLSTORE_PROJECT}}-dev`.
 > Additionally the default service account in project `{{COOLSTORE_PROJECT}}-dev` needs to be able to pull an image from an image stream in project `{{COOLSTORE_PROJECT}}`, this means we have to add this role `system:image-puller` to this service account `system:serviceaccount:coolstore-dev:default`